nphyx/vanderpool/README.md

 // suppose we want a pool of 1000 items const pool = new VanderPool(1000, BYTE_LENGTH);

+// VanderPool's allocator accepts a callback in the form
+// function(buffer, byteOffset, byteLength)

-// the allocate method returns a byte offset, which we can use to create a new DataView let dv = new DataView(pool.buffer, pool.allocate(), BYTE_LENGTH);
+// you can pass the params directly to a DataView constructor let dv = vp.allocate((buf, bo, bl) =>

-// this could just as easily be a TypedArray (keeping in mind normal TypedArray rules) let i8 = new Int8Array(pool.buffer, pool.allocate(), BYTE_LENGTH);
+    new DataView(buf, bo, bl));

+// keep in mind that TypedArrays expect an item length, not a byte length let f32arr = vp.allocate((buf, bo, bl) =>
+    new Float32Array(buf, bo, bl/Float32Array.BYTES_PER_ELEMENT));

+// or to any arbitrary object you want to use let myObj = vp.allocate(myObjFactory);

 // once you're done with it, call free with the offset: pool.free(dv.byteOffset);
+// (don't forget to keep track of this if you're using a custom object during allocations)
 ```

 License